UK Stocks-Factors to watch on Aug. 1

 6,730.11 points on Thursday.

-payrolls are predicted to have risen by 233,000 in July, which would mark the
+predicted to have risen by 233,000 in July, which would mark the sixth month

 * GLENCORE - The miner has collected $7 billion from China's MMG